sftcd/openssl/esnistuff/README.md

         - esni_cb -> esni_print_cb (within SSL/SSL_CTX)
         - SSL_set_esni_callback -> SSL_set_esni_print_callback
         - SSL_CTX_set_esni_callback -> SSL_CTX_set_esni_print_callback,
+    - "covername" (or derivitives) could be counter-productive in terms of acceptance and adoption, maybe better to rename that, so we'll go with public_name_override for a value that is client-chosen to go in cleartext SNI (vs. public_name from ESNIKeys) and clear_sni on the server side for the value received as cleartext SNI - that's a bit of a change as I was using covername for both concepts, so I might bugger up teasing apart code changes from covername to one of those two, we'll see...

 - Added output of key pair file from ``mk_esnikeys`` for nginx-friendlier config.
 Use ``-k`` command line arg to pick name, default is "esnikeys.key"